hackerschoolmty/Rails201/02/readme.md

 To get started, a model spec should include tests for the following:

 - The model's create method, when passed valid attributes, should be valid
-- Data thta faild validations should not be valid
+- Data that failed validations should not be valid
 - Class and instance methods perform as expected

 #### Creating a model spec